 By Carla Anderson

 Iowa’s health insurance marketplace is a partnership with the federal government.
 Iowa residents use the federal marketplace, HealthCare.gov, to compare and purchase coverage.
 The state is responsible for plan management, consumer assistance, and Medicaid eligibility determination.
 Iowa’s plan management functions include selecting and monitoring the qualified health plans (QHP) that offer policies on the exchange.
 Iowa’s role in consumer assistance is education and outreach, coordinating the in-person consumer assisters, and overseeing the Navigator program.
-The federal government manages the exchange website and call center and funds the Navigator program.
+Under the current partnership model, the federal government manages the exchange website and call center, and funds the Navigator program.

-According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan — the lowest-cost option — in Iowa is $212 a month.
+According to an HHS report, the average cost for a bronze plan — the lowest-cost option — in Iowa is $212 a month.
 The national average for a bronze policy is $249 a month.